- Anzeige -

 German Animal Welfare Regulation for the Protection of Dogs

-The new Animal Protection Dog Ordinance (Tierschutzhundeverodnung) has been in force since 1 January 2022.
+The Animal Protection Dog Ordinance (Tierschutzhundeverodnung) has been in force since 1 January 2022.
 Among other regulations, it provides for a ban on showing certain dogs:

 § 10 Prohibition of the show